gitlabhq/gitlabhq/doc/development/fe_guide/style/javascript.md

 # JavaScript style guide

 We use [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript) to manage most of our JavaScript styling guidelines.
-We also use their eslint present to make sure we follow those guidelines.
+We also use their eslint preset to make sure we follow those guidelines.

 In addition to the style guidelines set by Airbnb, we also have a few specific rules listed below.